How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 1. Empty vs. Full Stomach

-If you drink a THC seltzer on an empty stomach, it will hit you faster and feel significantly stronger.
-If you drink it right after a heavy, carb-loaded dinner, the onset will be delayed, and the peak will feel much softer.
+If you drink it right after a heavy, carb-loaded dinner, the onset will be delayed, and the peak will feel much softer and more spread out.

 2. Sipping vs. Chugging